mennaglal/php_task/README.md

 # php_task
-## The website contains login, register, the home page, and edit profile using PHP, Mysql, Html,CSS, Bootstrap, jquery
+## The website contains a login page, a register page, a home page, and an edit profile page using PHP, Mysql, Html, CSS, Bootstrap, Javascript and jquery